SwiftAkira/pompyboard/CONTRIBUTING.md

 formatter before getting committed.
 See [`./.vscode/settings.json`](./.vscode/settings.json) for more info.

-### 80 character rule
+### line length

 Keep your text under 80 characters and rust code under 100 characters per line unless absolutely necessary.
+If you are using vscode, a ruler should help you know when you are over that limit.

 ### Commit